raiden076/docs-n-blog/docs/20240724133308 TagMap and enhanced sidebar.md

 }
 ```

-Already sorted, and ready to be converted to sidebar, continuing from [docusaurus plugin - an even better plan ctd](/docs/20240723122006-docusaurus-plugin---an-even-better-plan-ctd)
+Already sorted, and ready to be converted to sidebar, continuing from [docusaurus plugin - an even better plan ctd](/notes/20240723122006-docusaurus-plugin---an-even-better-plan-ctd)

 Notes and checklist:
 - [x] Change file names to proper docusaurus links ✅ 2024-07-24
-- [ ] Break nested tags into category structure 🔺
+- [x] Break nested tags into category structure 🔺 ✅ 2024-07-25
-- [ ] After breaking them down, push appropriate doc into appropriate nested category
+- [x] After breaking them down, push appropriate doc into appropriate nested category ✅ 2024-07-25

 ### Break nested tags, and convert to folder, how?